<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Cirrus Insight.
 Person typing email on MacBook.

-How to schedule a meeting by email
+How can we schedule a meeting by email for 1pm today?

-Here’s a quick and easy guide on how to do it:
+Here's a quick and easy guide on how to do it.

 1. Write a clear subject line